-For example, the Randomized Trial for Evaluation in Secondary Prevention Efficacy of Combination Therapy-Statin and EPA (RESPECT-EPA; UMIN Clinical Trials Registry number, UMIN00012069) is a study examining Japanese patients with chronic coronary artery disease receiving LDL-C lowering treatment by statin therapy.
-Patients will be randomized to either a control group (standard treatment) or EPA group (standard treatment plus 1.8 grams/day of eicosapentaenoic acid), to examine the effects of a different formulation of icosapent ethyl than VASCEPA on the incidence of cardiovascular events.
+For example, the Randomized Trial for Evaluation in Secondary Prevention Efficacy of Combination Therapy-Statin and EPA (RESPECT-EPA; UMIN Clinical Trials Registry number, UMIN000012069) is a study examining Japanese patients with chronic coronary artery disease receiving LDL-C lowering treatment by statin therapy.
+Patients will be randomized to either a control group (standard treatment) or EPA group (standard treatment plus 1.8 grams per day of eicosapentaenoic acid), to examine the effects of a different formulation of icosapent ethyl than VASCEPA on the incidence of cardiovascular events.
 The relationship between the ratio of EPA to arachidonic acid and incidence of events will also be examined.
-Results from this study are expected in the second half of 2021, though results could be delayed as a result of COVID-19 impacts.
+Results from this study are expected in the second half of 2022, though the study and results are not under the Company's control and may be delayed as a result of COVID-19 impacts.